hkauhanen/verbal-roots/README.md

 * `clean.sh`: Shell script used to remove all results (to start from scratch)
 * `data`: Data, both raw (a tab-separated file) and in RData format prepared for the analyses
+* `nolow`: Results of analyses after low data languages have been removed (see below)
 * `plots`: Figures
 * `R`: Sources of scripts for all analyses
 * `README.md`: This file